microsoft/azure-data-manager-for-energy-power-bi-connector/README.md

 ## About

-This project is the Microsoft Energy Data Services (MEDS) Power BI connector.
-The connector is used to query data from a MEDS instance and display it in Power BI reports.
+This project is the Microsoft Energy Data Services Power BI connector.
+The connector is used to query data from a Microsoft Energy Data Services instance and display it in Power BI reports.

 ## Development Machine Setup